 PUSD School Attendance Resources

 Attendance plays a major role in the success of each and every student.
-Missing school (even excused absences) can directly impacts a student's academic achievement.
+Missing school (even excused absences) can directly impact a student's academic achievement.
 It is important that your child attends school everyday on time.
 If you are having issues with your child's attendance, the Office of Child Welfare, Attendance, and Safety is here is support you and your family.
 For more information, click HERE

 California Compulsory Attendance Law